demisto/content/Packs/AzureSQLManagement/Integrations/AzureSQLManagement/README.md

 ### azure-sql-auth-reset
 ***
-Run this command if for some reason you need to rerun the authentication process.
+Run this command if you need to rerun the authentication process.

 #### Base Command